nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 4. Provide a summary of created test data

 #### Usage in Development:
 - Separate test user account for mock data testing
-- Toggle to use mock data in development builds
+- Toggle to use mock data in development builds (e.g., via environment configuration or a developer menu).
 - Visual indicator when viewing mock data
-- Ability to delete individual mock receipts or all at once
+- Ability to delete individual mock receipts or all at once via the script or a debug tool.

 ### Implementation Tasks